DR. WINCHELL EXPLAINS ELBOW CONDITIONS

-- A nerve impingement, or “pinched nerve,” in your neck may cause pain that is referred down the nerve and felt in your elbow.
+- A nerve impingement, or “pinched nerve,” in your neck that causes pain that is referred down the nerve and felt in your elbow.

 - Tennis elbow or golfer’s elbow